Costa Concordia disaster: Passengers and personnel

 A majority of the passengers on board were Italian, German, or French nationals.
 The crew consisted of citizens of around 40 countries.
 Some were Italians (including the captain and all the officers), but 296 Filipinos and 202 Indians made up approximately half of the personnel.
-Other nationalities include 170 Indonesians, 6 Brazilians, 3 Russians, and an unspecified number of Britons, Colombians, Peruvians, Spaniards, Hondurans and Chinese.
+Other nationalities include 170 Indonesians, six Brazilians, and an unspecified number of Britons, Chinese, Colombians, Hondurans, Peruvians, Russians, and Spaniards.
 32 people are known to have died, and 64 others were injured.
 Three people (a South Korean newlywed couple and one crewman) trapped inside the ship were rescued more than 24 hours after the accident.
 The body of the last missing person, Indian crew member Russel Rebello, was recovered on 3 November 2014.

 On 27 January 2012, Costa posted the compensation package offered to uninjured passengers on its website.
 The compensation comprised a payment of €11,000 per person to compensate for all damages (including loss of baggage and property, psychological distress, loss of enjoyment of the cruise) and reimbursement for a range of other costs and losses, including reimbursement for the value of the cruise, for all air and bus travel costs included in the cruise package, for all travel expenses to return home, for all medical expenses arising from the event, and for all expenses incurred on board during the cruise.

 Costa also promised the return of all property stored in cabin safes, to the extent recoverable, and to grant passengers access to a programme for "psychological assistance".
 Costa stated that these payments would not be offset against or impact any amount an insurance policy pays to the passenger.
 The offer to uninjured passengers was effective until 31 March 2012; as to the families of the dead and missing, separate proposals were to be offered "based on their individual circumstances."
 For a time, Costa permitted its customers to cancel any future cruises booked with them, without penalty.
 One-third of the passengers accepted the offer of €11,000 compensation.
 The trade union representing the crew negotiated compensation packages.
 Crew members were paid wages for a minimum of two months or, if longer, their full contract term.
 They also received reimbursement for expenses and up to £2,250 for lost personal property.

 As well as compensation, survivors of the Concordia disaster have called for safety improvements to be made.
 A lawyer heading the team representing the victims said that it was "clear that the initial grounding of Costa Concordia could have been avoided and that subsequent failings in carrying out the evacuation process made a very bad situation far worse".

 On 23 February 2012, the Environment Ministry announced it would be "taking legal action" against Costa Cruises regarding a "possible" claim for "possible environmental damage" and the cost of salvage.